What Is an NDA and When Do You Need One

 Step 6: Choose Governing Law

 Select the state whose laws will govern the NDA.
 Usually this is the disclosing party's state.
+See our state-specific guides above for enforcement details.

-Step 7: Sign and Date
+Step 7: Sign and Finalize

 NDA vs. Similar Agreements